-In this paper, we show that this holds in general for any gentle algebra.
-Namely, building on \cite{Schroer}, we give a complete description of the extension space between string and quasi-simple band modules over a gentle algebra by giving a combinatorial description of a basis of the $\Ext^1$ space.
-We do this by working not in the module category of a gentle algebra, but we transfer the problem into the derived category, where we use the graphical mapping cone calculus developed in \cite{CPS} as well as the results in \cite{ALP} to obtain a combinatorial description of bases of the $\Ext^1$-spaces between string and quasi-simple band modules.
-Furthermore, our results use the algorithmic method for determining the cohomology $\H(\Q)$ of a homotopy string or band $\Q$ which we develop in Section~\ref{sec:cohomology}.
+In this paper, we answer this open question by giving, for any gentle algebra, a basis of the extension space between indecomposable modules.
+More precisely, we explicitly determine the cohomology of the indecomposable objects in the bounded derived category of a gentle algebra given in terms of homotopy strings and bands.
+Building on this we give a complete description of the extension space between string and quasi-simple band modules by giving a combinatorial description of a basis.
+We do this by working not in the module category of a gentle algebra, but we transfer the problem into the derived category, where we are able to use the graphical mapping cone calculus developed in \cite{CPS,Addendum}.
+We now state our main results; for the relevant definitions and details on notation, see Section~\ref{sec:background} and Definition~\ref{def:extensions}.
+Throughout the following, $\kk$ will be an algebraically closed field and $\Lambda = \kk Q/I$ will be a gentle algebra.

-We now state our main result, the combinatorial description of a basis of the extensions between indecomposable modules over a gentle algebra, both for string and quasi-simple band modules.

-For this we recall the results on extensions from \cite{Schroer} in statements (1) and (2) of Theorem~\ref{thm:strings}.
-Statement (3) is new and its proof together with Theorem~\ref{thm:bands} is one of the main results in the second part of this paper.
-We refer to Figure~\ref{fig:ext} for a pictorial description of the extensions described in Theorem~\ref{thm:strings}.
-We will adopt the following notation: given a string $w$ we denote the corresponding string module by $M(w)$ and given a band $b$ and a scalar $\mu \in \kk^*$, we denote the associated quasi-simple band module by $B(b,\mu)$, where use the convention that the twist by the scalar $\mu$ is placed on a direct arrow.
-For an arrow $a \in Q_1$ we denote its formal inverse by $\bar{a}$; see Section~\ref{sec:strings-and-bands} for details.

-\begin{introtheorem} Let $\Lambda = \kk Q/I$ be a gentle algebra.
-Let $v$ and $w$ be strings and $M(v)$ and $M(w)$ the corresponding string modules. \begin{enumerate} \item If there exists $a \in Q_1$ such that $u = w a v$ is a string then there is a non-split short exact sequence